peterszabo79/peters-garage/README.md

 <br>

-# Issue
+# Issues
-<li>On Gallery page can't reach more than 85% on Performance.
-Ill tried many sizes and formats with my images.
-This result was the best-using tinyPNG than cloud convert.
-Also tried the loading attribute - find on web.dev - which didn't make any success.</li>
+<li>On the Gallery page, I can't reach more than 85% on Performance.
+I tried different image sizes and formats to get the best result, and found TinyPNG more effective than Cloud Convert.
+I also tried the loading attribute - found on web.dev - which didn't make any improvement.</li>
 <br>

-# Credit
+# Credits
 <details>
-<li>The Code Institute Love Running Walkthrough Project helped me from the beginning through finish my project
+<li>The Code Institute “Love Running” Walkthrough Project helped me from the beginning through to the finish of my project
 </li>
-<li>Slack. -  #peer-code-review - helped me write my Readme</li>
-<li>Slack. -  #lcetb-nov-2021 - helped fixing typing errors</li>
+<li>Code Institute’s #peer-code-review Slack channel helped me improve my Readme and my cohort channel helped in fixing typing errors.</li>
-<li>Google fonts - used to choose my fonts Pushster and Lato </li>
+<li>Google Fonts was used to choose my fonts, Pushster and Lato.</li>
-<li>Font awesome - used for social media icons and a motorbike icon in "custom motorcycles" section</li>
+<li>Font Awesome was used for social media icons and a motorbike icon in "custom motorcycles" section.</li>
-<li>Stocksnap-image - free image downloaded for "Contac me" page</li>
+<li>Stocksnap-image - free image downloaded for Contact page.</li>
-<li>Love Running Walkthrough Project -Sign Up Challenge - code used "Contact me" page</li>
+<li>Code Institute’s “Love Running” Walkthrough Project - Sign Up Challenge - code used for the Contact page.</li>
-<li>Gitpod tricks and trips - used during writing both HTML and CSS</li>
+<li>Gitpod “Tips and Tricks” used during writing both HTML and CSS.</li>
-<li>w3school - used during writing both HTML and CSS</li>
+<li>W3School was used while writing both HTML and CSS.</li>
-<li>developer.mozilla.org - used during writing both HTML and CSS</li>
+<li>developer.mozilla.org was used while writing both HTML and CSS.</li>
-<li>Grammarly - used to correct my texts</li>
+<li>Grammarly was used to correct my text.</li>
-<li>web.dev - used for images loading faster in my "Gallery" </li>
+<li>web.dev was used to test and improve image loading in my “Gallery”.</li>
-<li>TinyPNG - resize and compress images</li>
+<li>TinyPNG was used to resize and compress images.</li>
-<li>Chrome devtools - used for fixing my code all way through in my project</li>
+<li>Chrome Devtools was used for fixing my code all the way through my project.</li>
-<li>Images and screenshots edited by "Photos" app and "Preview" on mac osx</li>
+<li>Images and screenshots edited in the Mac OS X "Photos" app and "Preview".</li>
 </details>
 <br>